Videobass A/V band

 Director/Videobass: Angie Eng

 The writer can only imitate a gesture forever anterior, never original; his only power is to combine the different kinds of writing, to oppose some by others, so as never to sustain himself by just one of them; if he wants to express himself, at least he should know that the internal ‘thing’ he claims to ‘translate’ is itself only a readymade dictionary whose words can be explained (defined) only by other words, and so on ad infinitum’.
 (Barthes in ‘Death of the Author’)

 All stories have been told.
 Today we are arrangers.
-We recycle, appropriate and re-contextualize preceding narratives.
-Chasers follows the trajectory of art movements of the last century that contributes to a renaissance of the non-singular Author and back to the communal story: The Cubists with Picasso’s newspaper clipping paintings, the Dadaists ‘cut-ups’, the Surrealists ‘ready-mades’ and today’s mixologist sampling masters who borrow and open-source their interpretations.
+We recycle, appropriate, and re-contextualize preceding narratives.
+Chasers follow the trajectory of art movements of the last century that contributes to a renaissance of the non-singular Author and back to the communal story: The Cubists with Picasso’s newspaper clipping paintings, the Dadaists ‘cut-ups’, the Surrealists ‘ready-mades’ and today’s mixologist sampling masters who borrow and open-source their interpretations.
 The film performance Chasers examines cinematic storytelling using variations of the collective group.
 Its members are not the artists/performers themselves, but all moviemakers and their viewers.
 The artists are digital marionettes whose strings are attached to visual and audio symbols that trigger cultural memories.
-The arrangers or composers remix films as citation, homage or mirrors.
+The arrangers or composers remix films as citations, homages, or mirrors.
 But Chasers is not just jogging our memories of stories retold.
-Chasers adopts a sampling technique of visual rhythms and soundscapes to seduce the audience to experience cinema beyond their narrative goals.
+Chasers adopt a sampling technique of visual rhythms and soundscapes to seduce the audience to experience cinema beyond their narrative goals.

 More information on the Videobass see Michael Egger’s website.